 Director – “No one said anything about a catalog”.

-They quickly found that all of the inherent data problems still had to be solved when building the catalog.
+They quickly found that all of those same data problems still had to be solved to build a catalog.

 Is the report design interface designed for end users or programmers